Not Shonnie, But Pretty Close (and almost) BeautifulEnough to be a Reasonable Facsimile

 “’Fraid I have, but okay.
 Kelly McGillis is never a waste of my time.”

 With that she jumped on the bed causing me to spill some amber onto the sheets and almost drop my cigarette.
-She grabbed my head and planted a deep kiss, sticking her tongue down my throat.
+She grabbed my head with both hands and planted a deep kiss, sticking her tongue deep down my throat.

 “Madame!
 I am aghast!”
 I said as I was freed from her embrace.